Trent Oeltjen: Milwaukee Brewers

 Oeltjen signed a minor league contract which included an invitation to spring training with the Milwaukee Brewers on 4 December 2009.
+In 70 games for the Triple-A Nashville Sounds, Oeltjen slashed .301/.355/.496 with eight home runs, 38 RBI, and 13 stolen bases.
 On 1 July 2010, he exercised an out clause in his contract and was granted his release from the Brewers.

 Los Angeles Dodgers

-On 6 July 2010, Oeltjen signed with the Los Angeles Dodgers and was assigned to AAA Albuquerque Isotopes.
+On 6 July 2010, Oeltjen signed with the Los Angeles Dodgers and was assigned to Triple-A Albuquerque Isotopes.
 He hit .347 in 49 games for the Isotopes.
-He was called up to the Dodgers on 7 September 2010.
+Oeltjen was called up to the Dodgers on 7 September.
 He appeared in 14 games with the Dodgers, getting 5 hits in 23 at-bats for a .217 average.
-On 3 December 2010, he was non-tendered, making him a free agent.
+On 3 December, he was non-tendered, making him a free agent.
 He was re-signed by the Dodgers to a minor league contract on 7 December.
-He was named on the roster for the Australian Baseball League franchise Sydney Blue Sox in the offseason However, he never played during the Australian summer and was assigned to AAA Albuquerque for 2011.
-With the Isotopes, Oeltjen was hitting .339 with eight home runs and 34 RBIs in 56 games.
+He was named on the roster for the Australian Baseball League franchise Sydney Blue Sox in the offseason However, he never played during the Australian summer and was assigned to Triple-A Albuquerque for 2011.
+With the Isotopes, Oeltjen was hitting .339 with eight home runs and 34 RBI in 56 games.
 He was called back up to the Dodgers on 9 June and remained with the club the rest of the season as a reserve outfielder.
 He hit .197 in 61 games with 2 home runs and stole 6 bases.

 Oeltjen was designated for assignment by the Dodgers on 14 May 2012, but remained with the Isotopes, where he hit .294 in 112 games.
-On 6 October 2012 Oeltjen elected free agency.
+On 6 October, Oeltjen elected free agency.

 Los Angeles Angels of Anaheim

-Oeltjen spent 2013 with the Salt Lake Bees in the Los Angeles Angels of Anaheim organization.
+On November 15, 2012, Oeltjen signed a minor league contract with the Los Angeles Angels of Anaheim organization.
+He spent the 2013 campaign with the Triple-A Salt Lake Bees, hitting .255/.345/.484 with 14 home runs, 49 RBI, and 21 stolen bases across 99 appearances.

 Arizona Diamondbacks (second stint)

 On 31 March 2014, the Diamondbacks signed Oeltjen to a minor league contract.
-He briefly returned to the Reno Aces, the Diamondbacks' AAA affiliate, before being loaned to the Toros de Tijuana of the Mexican Baseball League.
-Oeltjen appeared in 10 games for the Toros before being returned to the Aces, where he played in 13 games before being released on 19 May 2014.
+He briefly returned to the Reno Aces, the Diamondbacks' Triple-A affiliate, before being loaned to the Toros de Tijuana of the Mexican Baseball League.
+Oeltjen appeared in 10 games for the Toros before being returned to the Aces, where he played in 13 games before being released on 19 May.

 In January 2015, while playing in Australia for the Sydney Blue Sox, he announced his retirement from professional baseball.